 Ask for feedback

-Lastly, if you want to know how to motivate your team, simply ask them!
+Lastly, if you want to find out what will motivate your team, simply ask them!
 You may have defined approach that you think applies to every person, but not everyone will want the same things.
 So, gather your team and listen to your member’s wishes, then together conclude the best solutions.

 If you want to motivate your team – get to know them, what are their goals, what motivates them.
 By communicating with them and let them express their opinion without fear, whether it was negative or positive, you are showing them you care.